medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDHReliableMessaging.md

 ### Scenario #1 - Normally successful unsolicited ehmiSBDHEnvelope or request ehmiSBDHEnvelope flow with ehmiSBDHEnvelopeReceipt request

-An unsolicited  ehmiSBDHEnvelope is sent with a new request for a positive ehmiSBDHEnvelopeReceipt from the Sending System to a Receiving System.
+An unsolicited  ehmiSBDHEnvelope is sent with a new request for a positive ehmiSBDHEnvelopeReceipt from the Sending MSH to a Receiving MSH.

-The Receiving System **SHALL** always send a positive ehmiSBDHEnvelopeReceipt to the Sending System.
+The Receiving MSH **SHALL** always send a positive ehmiSBDHEnvelopeReceipt to the Sending MSH.

 ### Scenario #2 - Duplicate of an unchanged ehmiSBDHEnvelope with a positive ehmiSBDHEnvelopeReceipt request

 Duplication of an unchanged ehmiSBDHEnvelope can be done in one of the following ways:

-- An error may have occurred in the flow from the Sending System to the Receiving System with subsequent duplication of a ehmiSBDHEnvelope in scenario 1a.
+- An error may have occurred in the flow from the Sending MSH to the Receiving MSH with subsequent duplication of a ehmiSBDHEnvelope in scenario 1a.
-- The Sending System may inadvertently send a duplicate of ehmiSBDHEnvelope
+- The Sending MSH may inadvertently send a duplicate of ehmiSBDHEnvelope

-The ehmiSBDHEnvelopes are completely identical and as a consequence, the ehmiSBDHEnvelope with request for positive ehmiSBDHEnvelopeReceipt arrives at the Receiving System more than once.
+The ehmiSBDHEnvelopes are completely identical and as a consequence, the ehmiSBDHEnvelope with request for positive ehmiSBDHEnvelopeReceipt arrives at the Receiving MSH more than once.

-The Receiving System **SHALL** ignore the contents of the duplicate instances of the ehmiSBDHEnvelope but **SHALL** acknowledge a duplicate ehmiSBDHEnvelope in the same way as the original ehmiSBDHEnvelope.
+The Receiving MSH **SHALL** ignore the contents of the duplicate instances of the ehmiSBDHEnvelope but **SHALL** acknowledge a duplicate ehmiSBDHEnvelope in the same way as the original ehmiSBDHEnvelope.

 A positive ehmiSBDHEnvelopeReceipt may not be sent first and then a negative ehmiSBDHEnvelopeReceipt or vice versa.

-The Receiving System **SHALL** never display several instances of a ehmiSBDHEnvelope in a ehmiSBDHEnvelope overview, but **SHALL** log in a system log that reception of a duplicate ehmiSBDHEnvelope has taken place.
+The Receiving MSH **SHALL** never display several instances of a ehmiSBDHEnvelope in a ehmiSBDHEnvelope overview, but **SHALL** log in a system log that reception of a duplicate ehmiSBDHEnvelope has taken place.

-If the Sending System of the ehmiSBDHEnvelope has received ehmiSBDHEnvelopeReceipt already after the Receiving System's ehmiSBDHEnvelopeReceipt of a ehmiSBDHEnvelope's first instance, the Sending System **SHALL** similarly ignore the duplicate instances of the ehmiSBDHEnvelopeReceipt.
+If the Sending MSH of the ehmiSBDHEnvelope has received ehmiSBDHEnvelopeReceipt already after the Receiving MSH's ehmiSBDHEnvelopeReceipt of a ehmiSBDHEnvelope's first instance, the Sending MSH **SHALL** similarly ignore the duplicate instances of the ehmiSBDHEnvelopeReceipt.

-The Sending System **SHALL** never display multiple instances of the same ehmiSBDHEnvelopeReceipt in a ehmiSBDHEnvelope summary but **SHALL** log in a system log that ehmiSBDHEnvelopeReceipt of a duplicate has taken place.
+The Sending MSH **SHALL** never display multiple instances of the same ehmiSBDHEnvelopeReceipt in a ehmiSBDHEnvelope summary but **SHALL** log in a system log that ehmiSBDHEnvelopeReceipt of a duplicate has taken place.

 ### Scenario #3 - (Re) Sending Unchanged ehmiSBDHEnvelope

 Correct retransmission of message A.

-The Sending System **SHALL** form a new ehmiSBDHEnvelope with a new ID and time of dispatch.
+The Sending MSH **SHALL** form a new ehmiSBDHEnvelope with a new ID and time of dispatch.

 Since there has been no change in the Message content section, the rest of the ehmiSBDHEnvelope **SHALL** remain identical.

-The ehmiSBDHEnvelope **SHALL** be sent and ehmiSBDHEnvelopeAcknowledged as a completely new ehmiSBDHEnvelope according to Scenario #1 or # 1b.
+The ehmiSBDHEnvelope **SHALL** be sent and ehmiSBDHEnvelope-Acknowledged as a completely new ehmiSBDHEnvelope according to Scenario #1 or # 1b.

 Re-dispatches **SHALL** always be done manually and **SHOULD** be in accordance with the normal response time for the specific ehmiSBDHEnvelope flow.

 ### Scenario #4 - ehmiSBDHEnvelope is sent normally, but ehmiSBDHEnvelopeReceipt is lost along the way

-Like in Scenario #1, but where ehmiSBDHEnvelopeReceipt is lost along the way from the Sending System to the Receiving System.
+Like in Scenario #1, but where ehmiSBDHEnvelopeReceipt is lost along the way from the Sending MSH to the Receiving MSH.

 The shipping pattern is like Scenario #3.